×

 Instructions

-• Bake for 7-10 minutes or until the pizza crust is golden.
+• Bake the Crust: Place in the preheated oven and bake for 7-10 minutes, or until the pizza crust turns golden.

-• Spread the tomato sauce over the crust, sprinkle the cheese, top with pepperoni slices and add some chopped red pepper.
+• Add Toppings: Once the crust is ready, spread tomato sauce over it, sprinkle with cheese, add pepperoni slices and chopped red pepper.

 Video